Start times of Olympic tennis matches shifted to avoid extreme Tokyo heat

 Players have been vocal about the heat and the struggles they are having, particularly due to the humidity.

-Men’s singles No. 2 seed Daniil Medvedev of the Russian Olympic Committee said he suffered considerable discomfort on the court on Wednesday during his third round match against Fabio Fognini of Italy.
+Men's singles No. 2 seed Daniil Medvedev of the Russian Olympic Committee said he suffered considerable discomfort on the court on Wednesday during his third-round match against Fabio Fognini of Italy.

 "Even from the first set, I didn't feel good enough with my breathing.
 That's why I called the physio.
 I felt like my diaphragm had blocked.
 I couldn't breathe properly.
 I think it was the most humid day we have had so far," he said.